circleci/circleci-docs/jekyll/_cci2/add-ssh-key.md

 *[Basics]({{ site.baseurl }}/2.0/basics/) > Adding SSH Keys*

+If deploying to your servers requires SSH access, you'll need to add SSH keys to CircleCI.

+## Overview

-There are two kinds of SSH keys that can be added to CircleCI:
+There are two reasons
+to add SSH keys to CircleCI:

-1. Keys used to check out code from version control systems.
+1. To check out code from version control systems.
-2. Keys added to containers
-so running processes can access other services.
+2. To enable running processes to access other services.

-If deploying to your servers requires SSH access, you'll need to upload the keys to CircleCI.
+### Steps

 1. In the CircleCI application, go to your project's settings